noras-salman/neoncss/README.md

-This is an example of how to setup gulp file in a project, it's linked to some articles.

-To run this project

-- first install dependencies
+- Install dependencies
   `npm install`

-- run node server
-`node server.js`
+- To run index localy for developement and watch file changes `npm run start`
+  `npm run watch`

+- To export minified version of the library
+  `npm run export`

+- To export minified version of the css
+  `npm run export:css`

+- To export minified version of the js
-- run gulp
+  `npm run export:js`
-`gulp`